Mephalrith/Cart/README.md

 ### redbubbleCart

+I used Golang to solve this problem.
+It can be downloaded from [https://golang.org/](https://golang.org/).

-Takes the path to a cart.json file, and the path to a basePrices.json file.
+This program takes the path to a cart.json file, and the path to a basePrices.json file.
 For each item in the cart, it compares the item to the relevant product in the base prices, and calculates the total cost.

+It should be executed with parameters consisting of a path to a cart.json file, and the path to a basePrices.json file.

 Example:

 ```
-./redbubbleCart /path/to/cart/cart.json /path/to/prices/prices.json
+./redbubbleCart /path/to/cart/file.json /path/to/prices/file.json

 The cart total: 9363